-- Collaboration with community resources, behavioral health providers, addiction treatment centers, and obstetrics providers is imperative to designing programs that engage families at risk for substance use disorders.
-Parenting education should start as early as possible on pregnancy so that parents-to-be can be prepared to understand and care for their babies who might experience symptoms of Neonatal Abstinence Syndrome (NAS) and who often require prolonged hospitalizations after birth.
+Collaboration with community resources, behavioral health providers, addiction treatment centers and obstetrics providers is imperative to designing programs that engage families at risk for substance use disorders.
+Pregnant women benefit from parenting education as early as possible in their pregnancies so they can be prepared to understand and care for their babies who might experience symptoms of neonatal abstinence syndrome (NAS) and who often require prolonged hospitalizations after birth.
 As these infants may remain symptomatic for several months after hospital discharge, they are at higher risk for abuse and maltreatment.
-Therefore, close follow-up with ongoing support is imperative. - SAMHSA's Clinical Guidance for Treating Pregnant and Parenting Women With Opioid Use Disorder and Their Infants comprehensive guide is available at no cost online at https://store.samhsa.gov/sites/default/files/sma18-5054.pdf.
+Therefore, close follow-up with ongoing support is imperative.

+SAMHSA's Clinical Guidance for Treating Pregnant and Parenting Women With Opioid Use Disorder and Their Infants comprehensive guide is available at no cost online at samhsa.gov/resource/ebp/clinical-guidance-treating-pregnant-parenting-women-opioid-use-disorder-their-infants.

-Caring for babies born with Neonatal Abstinence Syndrome/Neonatal Opioid Withdrawal Syndrome (NAS/NOWS):
+Caring for babies born with neonatal abstinence syndrome/neonatal opioid withdrawal syndrome (NAS/NOWS)

-- While traditional care for infants experiencing withdrawal involves tapering doses of opioids, this should not be the first option.
-Preliminary studies on preterm infants treated with morphine for pain and studies exposing laboratory animals to morphine, heroin, methadone, and buprenorphine reveals structural brain changes and changes in neurotransmitters.
-While few follow-up studies exist, those available are worrisome for long-term deficits in cognitive function, memory, and behavior.
-Reduction in any exposure to opioids should be the goal for the fetus and newborn. - Approaches to reducing the incidence and severity of NAS/NOWS include: - The use of nonpharmacologic techniques to calm and ameliorate symptoms. - The adoption of and strict adherence to protocols to assess and treat with pharmacologic medication(s) if nonpharmacologic care is not sufficient. - Inter-rater reliability testing when using standard assessment tools (such as the modified Finnegan tool). - Strict rooming-in protocols, rather than placement in neonatal intensive care units, combined with extensive parent education programs improves family involvement and is shown to reduce lengths of stay and the need for pharmaceutical treatment of infants with NAS/NOWS.
-When mothers are in stable treatment programs and are stable on safely prescribed medications, breastfeeding has also been shown to reduce symptoms of NAS/NOWS.
-When mothers are in stable treatment programs and are stable on safely prescribed medications, breastfeeding has also been shown to reduce symptoms of NAS/NOWS.
+While traditional care for infants experiencing withdrawal involves tapering doses of opioids, this should not be the first option.
+Preliminary studies on preterm infants treated with morphine for pain and studies exposing laboratory animals to morphine, heroin, methadone and buprenorphine reveals concerning structural brain changes and changes in neurotransmitters.
+While few follow-up studies exist, those available are worrisome for long-term deficits in cognitive function, memory and behavior.
+Reduction in any exposure to opioids should be the goal for the fetus and newborn.

+Approaches to reducing the incidence and severity of NAS/NOWS include:

+- The use of nonpharmacologic techniques to calm and ameliorate symptoms. - The adoption of and strict adherence to protocols to assess and treat with pharmacologic medication(s) if nonpharmacologic care is not sufficient. - Inter-rater reliability testing when using standard assessment tools (such as the modified Finnegan tool).

+Strict rooming-in protocols, rather than placement in neonatal intensive care units, combined with extensive parent education programs, improves family involvement and is shown to reduce lengths of stay and the need for pharmaceutical treatment of infants with NAS/NOWS.
+When mothers are in stable treatment programs are stable on safely prescribed medications, breastfeeding has also been shown to reduce symptoms of NAS/NOWS.

-Perinatal and postpartum mood disorders:
+Perinatal and postpartum depression mood disorders